wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Architectural description (AD) refers to the set of documents that convey the architecture in a formal manner.
    <br /><br />

-Models:
-   * The Open Group Architecture Framework (TOGAF) is an enterprise architecture framework that is based on four interrelated domains: technology, applications, data, and business.

-   * Sherwood Applied Business Security Architecture (SABSA) is a framework in addition to a methodology in that it prescribes the processes to follow to build and maintain the architecture.
-It uses the six communication questions (What, Where, When, Why, Who, and How) that intersect with six layers (operational, component, physical, logical, conceptual, and contextual.

-   The SABSA (Sherwood Applied Business Security Architecture) is a "customizable" framework and methodology for enterprises,   based on business requirements (like NIST for private businesses).
-The framework uses six communication questions (What, Where, When, Why, Who, and How) that intersect with six layers of Enterprise Security Architecture (ESA) (operational, component, physical, logical, conceptual, and contextual):

-   * The Zachman Framework is a two-dimensional model that intersects communication interrogatives (What, Why, Where, and so on) with various viewpoints (Planner, Owner, Designer, and so on).

-   * The ISO/IEC 27000 Series establishes information security standards published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-Control Objectives for Information and Related Technology (COBIT) is a set of control objectives used as a framework for IT governance.
-   <br /><br />

 Process impprovement approaches:
    * Capability Maturity Model Integration (CMMI) addresses development, services, and acquisitions.

    * Six Sigma includes methodologies DMAIC (Define, Measure, Analyze, Improve existing, Control process) or DMADV (Define, Measure, Analyze, Design, Verify new customer)

    * Control Objectives for Information and Related Technology (COBIT) is a security controls development framework that uses a process model to subdivide IT into four domains: Plan and Organize (PO), Acquire and Implement (AI), Deliver and Support (DS), and Monitor and Evaluate (ME).

    * Department of Defense Architecture Framework (DoDAF) is an architecture framework that organizes a set of products under eight viewpoints: Capability Viewpoint (CV), Data and Information Viewpoint (DIV), Operation viewpoint (OV), Project Viewpoint (PV), SerViCes Viewpoint (SvcV), STanDards Viewpoint (STDV), and Systems viewpoint (SV), All Viewpoint (required) (AV).

    * British Ministry of Defence Architecture Framework (MODAF) is an architecture framework that divides information into seven viewpoints: STrategic viewpoint (StV), Operational Viewpoint (OV), Service-Oriented Viewpoint (SOV), Acquisition Viewpoint (AcV), Technical viewpoint (TV), Systems Viewpoint (SV), All viewpoint (AV).

    * DHS (Department of Homeland Security) is involved in promoting software security best practices.
 Its Build Security In (BSI) initiative promotes a process-agnostic approach that makes security recommendations with regard to architectures, testing methods, code reviews, and management processes.
    <br /><br />